PAIR-code/lit/website/sphinx_src/components.md

 pixel color values.
 We will ensure we don't break existing checked-in code with such a change.

-*   See [examples/dalle/demo.py](https://github.com/PAIR-code/lit/blob/main/lit_nlp/examples/dalle/demo.py) for a demo on image generation and how LIT handles image bytes.

 ## Token-based Salience

 LIT supports several methods for token-based input salience, including